ONS-Innovation/keh-digital-landscape/mkdocs/docs/testing/frontend.md

 The frontend testing is run using Playwright.
 Playwright is an end-to-end test framework.
 All API endpoints that serve data to the Digital Landscape application are being fulfilled using a function, <i>route.fulfill</i>.

-The current tests include:

-- Search teams functionality
-- Tech Radar infrastructure check for AWS and GCP and language check for Javascript/TypeScript and Java.
-The tests also check the relevant projects under each node.

 ## Test Implementation

 The tests are implemented in the `testing/frontend/tests` directory using the Playwright framework.
 The tests are organised into two main files: